Phototherapy Market

 -

-In November 2021, Little Sparrows Technologies, a U.S.-based tech firm, gained FDA approval for its bili-hut, a home phototherapy device designed to treat newborns with jaundice.
-This innovative solution not only lowers medical costs but also enables infants to recover alongside their families during treatment.
-The bili-hut offers high-intensity light therapy comparable to that found in NICUs and is portable, foldable, lightweight, and energy-efficient, running on batteries, making it suitable for various environments, including hospitals and rural or resource-limited areas
+In November 2021, Little Sparrows Technologies, a U.S.-based tech firm, received FDA approval for its innovative bili-hut, a home phototherapy device designed to treat newborn jaundice.
+This solution reduces medical costs and allows infants to recover alongside their families during treatment.
+The bili-hut delivers high-intensity light therapy comparable to NICU systems and is portable, foldable, lightweight, and energy-efficient, operating on batteries for use in hospitals as well as rural or resource-limited areas.

 -

-In September 2022, Bristol-Myers Squibb Company announced that the U.S. Food and Drug Administration (FDA) granted approval for Sotyktu (deucravacitinib), an oral medication indicated for the treatment of moderate to severe plaque psoriasis in adults.
+In September 2022, Bristol-Myers Squibb Company announced that the U.S. Food and Drug Administration (FDA) had granted approval for Sotyktu (deucravacitinib), an oral medication developed for the treatment of moderate to severe plaque psoriasis in adults.
+This approval marked a significant milestone in expanding oral therapeutic options for psoriasis management.

 Phototherapy Market Segment Analysis

-In this report, the Phototherapy Market has been segmented by Devices, Radiation, Indication, End User and Geography.
+In this report, the Phototherapy Market has been segmented by Product, Radiation, Application, End-User and Geography.

 Phototherapy Market, Segmentation by Radiation